Okay, so that's us up to date. I hope you have enjoyed looking so far.

 - The sister of Henry VIII stayed here in 1516

-There is loads to do in the North East and a weekend certainly wasn't long enough to fit it all in.
-We did the obvious and visited Hadrian's Wall, some of roman sites and walked up the coast to Bamburgh Castle (which was closed, being out of season) and took the cars across to Lindisfarne (Holy Island) and made sure that we knew tide-times for getting back safely too!
+and visited Hadrian's Wall, some of roman sites and walked up the coast to Bamburgh Castle (which was closed, being out of season) and took the cars across to Lindisfarne (Holy Island) and made sure that we knew tide-ti

 Gothic Temple - Stowe Gardens